socrata-platform/decima/README.md

 ## Ownership ##

-This service is currently owned by the Release Team.
+This service is currently owned by the D&I Release Team.